LorisDXB/blame_rpg/README.md

 Mobs <br />
 Player gains (level ups, mob drops, quest completion, etc...) <br />
 Procedural generation of the map upon startup <br />

+# Note:
+The game is only supported on linux